Virtual-FCS/XInTheLoop/README.md

 ## Funding

-- The Virtual-FCS project has received funding from European Union's Horizon 2020 Research and Innovation programme under Grant Agreement No 875087.
+- The Virtual-FCS project has received funding from the Fuel Cells and Hydrogen 2 Joint Undertaking (now Clean Hydrogen Partnership) under Grant Agreement No. 875087.
-- The StasHH project has received funding from Fuel Cells and Hydrogen 2 Joint Undertaking (now Clean Hydrogen Partnership) under Grant Agreement No 101005934.
-This Joint Undertaking receives support from the European Union's Horizon 2020 Research and Innovation programme, Hydrogen Europe and Hydrogen Europe Research.
+- The StasHH project has received funding from the same Joint Undertaking under Grant Agreement No. 101005934.
+- This Joint Undertaking receives support from the European Union's Horizon 2020 Research and Innovation Program, Hydrogen Europe and Hydrogen Europe Research.

 ## License